 165 channel is particularly reserved for military use and sensitive communication.
 Having a higher channel means you will have better communication and wider bandwidth, but there is a chance of overlapping with other channels as well.
 For your information, 5GHz has 25 channels unlike 3 channels in 2.4GHz.

 Keep in mind, apart from routers, home appliances and smart devices also use the same UNII-1 channel to communicate.
 So there is a chance of interference with these devices.
-Try to keep the router away from these devices like microwave, smart bulbs or anything smart which connects wirelessly.
+Try to keep the router away from these devices like a microwave, smart bulbs or anything smart which connects wirelessly.

 So to solve this problem there is an app called WiFi Analyzer which checks channel congestion around the router and offers the best channel.
 It takes location, radio waves, number of devices around the router into consideration and recommends the best channel.
 You can see the rating of every channel and choose accordingly.

-As you went through all the necessary points, you learnt that 36, 40, 44, 48 is the best channel for WiFi 5GHz.
+As you went through all the necessary points, you learned that 36, 40, 44, 48 is the best channel for WiFi 5GHz.
 However, if your router supports DFS then you can bump up the frequency for even better performance.
 Rest assured, all modern routers have Dynamic Frequency Selection inbuilt.
 In any case, keeping the channel selection at Auto would be a good option as well.
-You can take help of WiFi Analyzer app as well if you want to monitor the congestion.
+You can take the help of the WiFi Analyzer app as well if you want to monitor the congestion.

 RouterGuide hopes this will provide a proper overview and in-depth information on 5GHz channels, WiFi bands, and frequency.
 This guide tries to make people understand the technicality behind routers and networks as a whole.
 I try our very best to explain complex concepts in simple terms and it is an effort in that direction.
 RouterGuide hopes you could find the best 5GHz channel for your router and eventually improve performance.